lakshyarao22/alexa/Dependencies.md

-This is a list of requirements and dependencies for the Alexa Voice Service (AVS) Device SDK.
+This is a list of requirements and dependencies for the Alexa Voice Service (AVS) Device SDK for C++.

 ## Requirements